synchrofit/synchrofit/README.md

 ### CI models
 In contrast to the KP and JP models, the continuous injection models (CI-on; [Kardashev 1962](https://ui.adsabs.harvard.edu/abs/1962SvA.....6..317K/abstract), CI-off; [Komissarov & Gubanov 1994](https://ui.adsabs.harvard.edu/abs/1994A%26A...285...27K/abstract)) describe the synchrotron spectrum arising from a **continuously injected** electron population -- that is, a mixed-age population of electrons with ages ranging uniformly between *t=0* and the source age *t=τ*. <br /> The CI-on model describes sources for which energy injection is currently taking place, whereas the CI-off model extends this by assuming the injection has switched off for a period of time *t<sub>off</sub>*.

-### The standard *(KP, JP, CI)* and Tribble *(TKP, TJP, TCI)* forms
+### The standard and Tribble forms
 For each model described above, we offer a standard and Tribble form that describe the local structure of the magnetic field strength.
+These are referred to as TJP, TKP and TCI.
 The **standard** form assumes a **constant magnetic field strength** across the source.
-By contrast, the **Tribble** form assumes a locally **inhomogeneous magnetic field strength**, e.g. a Maxwell-Boltzmann distribution as proposed by [Tribble 1991](https://ui.adsabs.harvard.edu/abs/1991MNRAS.253..147T/abstract).
+By contrast, the **Tribble** form assumes a locally **inhomogeneous magnetic field strength**, e.g. a Maxwell-Boltzmann distribution as proposed by [Tribble (1991)](https://ui.adsabs.harvard.edu/abs/1991MNRAS.253..147T/abstract).

 The advantage to the synchrotron spectrum described by the standard form is its independence of the magnetic field strength; see Equation 9 of [Turner et al. (2018b)](https://ui.adsabs.harvard.edu/abs/2018MNRAS.474.3361T/abstract).<!--  who reduce to dimensionality of a triple integral by parameterising in terms of a varible combining the effect of the energy and magnetic field strength. -->
 This form with greatly improved computational efficiency provides comparable spectra to the Tribble model for the CI, and to a lesser extent, the KP models; the JP model is quite different when using the standard and Tribble forms (see Section 2.3 of [Turner et al. 2018b](https://ui.adsabs.harvard.edu/abs/2018MNRAS.474.3361T/abstract)).
 The Tribble model does provide a more accurate description of the magnetic field strength structure but the further caveat is that the magnetic field strength must be known in order to fit the spectral shape.